hmcts/fprl-ccd-definitions/README.md

 Clone project and in the project directory run:
  - `yarn install && yarn reset-ccd-submodule`

-Check `package.json` for a list of `yarn` scripts for XLS file generation and project management.
+Check `package.json` for a list of `yarn` scriptss for XLS file generation and project management.
 Eg. AAT XLS file can be generated with `yarn generate-excel-aat`

 ## Troubleshooting